aa29zzjj/Project3/README.md

 The overall architecture on most Web3 systems is "decentralized peer-to-peer" rather than the more centralized "client server".

+Algorand is a Web3 blockchain that competes with Ethereum.

 To get started using Algorand, we need a wallet and an account.

 0. Visit https://perawallet.app/ and launch Pera Web to visit https://web.perawallet.app/